Lower Complexity Adaptation for Empirical Entropic Optimal Transport: Acknowledgements

 \section{Acknowledgements}

 The research of M. Groppe and S. Hundrieser is supported by the Research Training Group 2088 ``\emph{Discovering structure in complex data: Statistics meets Optimization and Inverse Problems}'', which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
-The authors also thank Axel Munk and Marcel Klatt for fruitful discussions and helpful comments.
+The authors thank Axel Munk and Marcel Klatt for fruitful discussions.
+Further, the authors acknowledge helpful comments by three anonymous referees, and Gonzalo Mena for spotting a mistake in a previous version of \autoref{thm:lca_sg}.